iluvjava/iluvjava/README.md

 3. They will come back after the papers are published somehere, I do this to not danger my PhD degree.
 4. No. I don't have the time to write LaTEX in HTML for the Katex interpretor and write Javascript and CSS.

-**There may also be a Obsidian notebook in the future where I will host all the maths, like, more than 1200 markdown files.** But before that I need to standardize the some Markdown math formats.

 ### About Me, like actually about me and not a flex.
 1. I like psychedelic and ambience music.
 I like music in general too.